Trannyshack: Special Trannyshack events

 Trannyshack also holds the annual Trannyshack Reno bus trip.
 Hosted by Trannyshack veteran Peaches Christ and held over Easter Weekend, participants are encouraged to dress and act as outrageously and provocatively as possible.
 Heavy drinking is also encouraged.
 During the ride from San Francisco to Reno, the tour bus makes several pit stops in relatively conservative places such as Placerville and Donner Pass.
 The culmination of the event is a special Trannyshack show at a Reno nightclub, followed by Easter Sunday brunch the next day at a local casino.

-Trannyshack also holds the annual SS Trannyshack chartered boat cruise on San Francisco Bay, usually held in September, although the event has not been held since 2004; however, it has been announced that the event will be revived for the 2009 Folsom Street Fair.
+Trannyshack also held the annual SS Trannyshack chartered boat cruise on San Francisco Bay, usually held in September, although the event was not held since 2004; however, it was announced that the event would be revived for the 2009 Folsom Street Fair.